northpolesec/santa/docs/deployment/file-access-auth.md

 | `CDHash`                      | `Processes`  | String     | No       | v2023.1+      | CDHash of the instigating process. |
 | `SigningID`                   | `Processes`  | String     | No       | v2023.1+      | Signing ID of the instigating process.
 Note that unlike in binary authorization, the Signing ID for file access authorization is specified separately from the Team ID; see the example below. |
 | `PlatformBinary`              | `Processes`  | Boolean    | No       | v2023.2+      | Whether or not the instigating process is a platform binary. |

+## Data-centric vs. Process-centric FAA Rules

+Data-centric FAA rules are defined by the `RuleType` configuration key values `PathsWithAllowedProcesses` and `PathsWithDeniedProcesses`.
+Rules configured with one of these rule types are centered around the set of paths that should have access prevented except for the explicitly listed processes (or only by the list of processes depending on the `RuleType`).

+Process-centric FAA rules are defined by the `RuleType` configuration key values `ProcessesWithAllowedPaths` and `ProcessesWithDeniedPaths`.
+Rules configured with one of these rules types are centered around the set of defined processes that should only have access to the set of explicitly listed paths (or any path except those listed depending on the `RuleType`).

 ### EventDetailURL
 When the user gets a file access block notification, a button can be displayed